giselew/toctoc_comments/Documentation/UsersManual/IpBanning/BanningIpOrSubnetsFrom/Index.rst

     useSpamhausBlocklistForWebsiteBan = 0

-In the table “Local IP blocking list for toctoc_comments” you find the field “Block frontend access”
+In the table "Local IP blocking list for toctoc_comments" you find the field "Block frontend access"

-IMPORTANT: These options work only in connection with installed EXT:toctocsiteban
+IMPORTANT: These options work only in connection with installed EXT:cyberpeace